nodeca/js-yaml/README.md

 ### safeDump (object [ , options ])

 Serializes `object` as YAML document.
+Uses `DEFAULT_SAFE_SCHEMA`, so it will throw exception if you try to dump regexps or functions.
+However, you can disable exceptions by `skipInvalid` option.

 options: